Conus monachus

 Conus monachus, common name the monastic cone, is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails, cone shells or cones.

 These snails are predatory and venomous.
-They are capable of "stinging" humans.
+They are capable of stinging humans.

 Description

 The size of the shell varies between 18 mm and 74 mm.
 The shell is a little inflated and distantly grooved below.
 The spire is striate and somewhat convex.
 The shell is white, longitudinally marbled and flecked with dull blue or purple.
-It captures it's prey by using the "taser-and-tether" (harpoon) strategy.
+It captures its prey by using the "taser-and-tether" (harpoon) strategy.
 This means it stuns its prey by using venom and extends a proboscis from its rostrum and "hooks" the fish, the same way a harpoon would.

 Distribution and habitat

 This marine species occurs in the Indo-Pacific.
 It is found in the neritic zone and resides in muddy sand and under rocks.